The War of 1812 was a war between the United States and Britain which greatly affected Massachusetts.

 “Throughout the fall [of 1812], gloom settled around New England.
 In Boston, many leading citizens became furious at a stupid war going badly and began to threaten action.
 The Boston Gazette wrote, ‘If James Madison is not out of office, a new form of government will be in operation in the eastern section of the Union.’
 Madison was hanged in effigy in Augusta, Maine.
 Huge rallies filled Faneuil Hall.
 The Massachusetts House voted 406 to 240 to denounce the war as ‘awful’ and ‘revolting.’
 The governor of Massachusetts, Caleb Strong, sent out secret feelers to his counterpart in Halifax.
 A new kind of flag was occasionally seen around New England, with five stars and five stripes—the five states of New England (Maine was then a district of Massachusetts).
 Throughout the interior, town meetings expressed deep feelings against the war—in much the same way that earlier generations had protested British tyranny.
 From these currents came a call for the New England states to convene a meeting at Hartford to consider options.
 The Hartford Convention began in December 1814, and to its credit, stopped short of any activity that might have led to New England breaking away from the United States.
 But it was a close call.”

 War of 1812 Events in Massachusetts:

-At first, the war didn’t affect Massachusetts much because the British went easy on New England in hopes that they would not engage in hostilities and might even side with Britain and Canada in the conflict.
+At first, the war didn’t affect Massachusetts much because the British spared New England in hopes that they would not engage in hostilities and might even side with Britain and Canada in the conflict.